Former ‘Teen Mom OG’ Farrah Abraham Appears To Be In Hysterics While Jonathan Cheban Hypes Her Podcast

 In a strange move made on her Wednesday post, Farrah tagged a slew of Instagrammers, including Kendall Jenner, Fox TV, E!
 News, Kristian Murda Murphy, Kim Kardashian West, People, OK!
 Germany, Viacom, MTV News, Life & Style, Daily Mail, Daily Mail fashion desk, Teen Mom and Daily Mail TV.
 While she was at it and possibly for good measure, Farrah also tagged her daughter, Jonathan (also known as Food God), and herself.

-Within four hours of being uploaded, the former Teen Mom OG was awarded more than 68,000 likes from among her 2.2 million Instagram followers.
+Within four hours of being uploaded, the former Teen Mom OG star was awarded more than 68,000 likes from among her 2.2 million Instagram followers.
 In addition and within the same time frame, 199 fans and (apparent) foes commented on Farrah’s Wednesday video upload.

 “Love you all,” stated one fan.